Nabeegh-Ahmed/Nabeegh-Ahmed/README.md

 # Hi there👋
- I am *Nabeegh Ahmed* a Full Stack Web Developer.
+ I am *Nabeegh Ahmed* an AI Engineer
 <hr>

 ## About me
-**I have a passion for developing cutting-edge web applications.
+**I have a passion for developing cutting-edge AI and Web applications.
 I currently work as a Software Engineer at Educative.
 Polyglot with experience in Typescript, Python, and Golang.**

 <h2 align="left">🌐 Connect</h2>
 <p align="left">